 Wrapping the brisket too early will deprive it of that delectable smoky flavor that anchors any good barbecue.
 For that reason, we think it’s best to wait for at least three hours before wrapping.
 At this point, it’s probably absorbed enough smoke to make a noticeable difference in terms of taste.

 Our recommendation would be to wrap the brisket as soon as it reaches the usual stall temperature of 150 to 160 degrees.
 That way, you won’t have to play guessing games about when the stall might happen.
 Once it’s in the wrapper, it will power through the stall more quickly anyway.

 One caveat: If you prefer a thick, mahogany-colored bark, you should hold off on wrapping until the brisket has achieved an internal temp of 170 degrees.
-This will probably happen after the stall, so you could be in for a long wait.
+This could happen a few hours into the stall—or possibly even after the stall—so you might be in for a long wait.

 Is There Any Difference Between Wrapping the Point vs. the Flat?

 If you’re smoking a whole packer brisket, you might be wondering if you should separate the flat from the point end before wrapping it.
 In fact, there’s no reason to do so.
 While the flat end might finish cooking before the point, they should both stay in the wrapper until they’ve reached the 195-degree mark.

 Even when smoking the point and flat separately, there’s no real distinction regarding when you should pull the meat for wrapping.
 In both cases, it can be done according to preference.
 Again, we think the 150- to 160-degree range is preferable for both.

 Obviously, if you’re wrapping either the point or the flat separately, you won’t need quite as much material as you would for a whole packer.
 Stick with the formula of “4 times as long as the brisket is wide,” using double layers, and you should have enough.